Organized changing station: teal & pink cloth diapers, inserts, wipes, and silver nursing cups in a velvet pouch.

 How do you wash cloth diapers?

-Three steps: cold pre-rinse, hot main wash with correct detergent dose, then dry (line-dry in sun when possible).
+Three steps: cold pre-rinse, hot main wash with the correct cloth-safe detergent dose, then dry — line-dry in sun when possible.
 Wash every 2 to 3 days.
 The most common mistake is using too much detergent — use the heavily soiled load dose, not more.

 Troubleshooting